Minecraft Gamerules Guide - All Game Rules Explained

 | Introduced in | 1.4.2 |

-Prohibits creatures from modifying the terrain or manipulating items when disabled.
+Prevents creatures from modifying terrain or manipulating objects when disabled.
 This single rule neutralizes many behaviors:

 | Creature | Blocked Behavior |